|English | Česky|

 A photosensitive material is a material that permanently changes when hit by light.
 A chemical reaction is caused when light falls on a photosensitive material.
 A photographic plate is a plate, which is coated by a film of a photosensitive material.
 A photographic plate is kept in the dark, in some controlled manner light is let to fall on it, and then the plate is dipped into chemicals which stop the photosensitivity and visualize places that were changed by hits of light.
 Such a dip of a photographic plate into chemicals is called photographic development.

 Let's arrange an experiment so that we place a photographic plate vertically and a thin barrier from an opaque material before it.
 Let there be two narrow vertical slits side by side in the opaque barrier, the distance between the slits is very small.
 A barrier that light passes through just two narrow slits side by side is called double slit.

 We would expect a particle to pass just through one slit.
 The double slit experiment proves that a particle can be in more places simultaneously.
 And it applies for not only photons.
-The slits experiment shows the same also with electrons, atoms and even with molecules composed from more than one hundred atoms.
+The slits experiment shows the same also with electrons, atoms, and even with molecules which are composed from more than two thousand atoms.
 Also a big molecule is a wave that passes through more slits simultaneously.